osrf/gazebo_tutorials/gazebojs_install/tutorial.md

 install nodejs and npm

-    ~~~
     sudo pat-get install nodejs nodejs-legacy npm
-    ~~~

 install jansson

-    ~~~
     sudo apt-get install libjansson-dev
-    ~~~

 Make sure that these packages can be found in your pkg-config path.
-This is important if you have a compiled version of Gazebo instead of the binary packaged one: in that case, make sure your PKG_CONFIG_PATH points to the parent directory where the gazebo.pc file can be found.
 You can check this by executing this command without any error:

-    ~~~
     pkg-config --cflags gazebo jansson protobuf
-    ~~~

 #### Running